UpdogChen/practiceOOP/README.md

 some subjects to practice OOP

 subjects:
-1. practice overloading constructor
+1. overloading constructor
+2. overloading operators(+,-,*)
-2. practice overloading operators the use of member function and friend function
+   with the use of member function and non-member function
 3. overloading prefix/postfix ++
+   with the use of member function and non-member function
 4.